5 hiring patterns that will drive us to the New Normal: The Covid Edition.

 Major Recruiting trends established in this year are:

 Balancing between the new normal these days, remote work will lead the employees this time along with work hour flexibility provided.
-To speed up the process further, companies are willing to resume their hiring operations with video interviews, which will assist them in getting back on track.
+Recruitment agencies in Mumbai companies are willing to resume their hiring operations with video interviews, which will assist them in getting back on track.

 “It’s not that we use technology, we live technology.” – Godfrey Reggio